Send email when log or data file grows

 One way to keep track of your data- and log file sizes in SQL Server, is to send an email notification whenever a file growth occurs.

 In a previous post, I presented a solution for monitoring and logging long running queries in SQL Server.
-In this post I’ll show an extended version of that solution that also sends an email when a request has been blocked … Read more →
+In this post I’ll show an extended version of that solution that also sends an email when a request has been blocked for more than 20 seconds.

 A script that summarizes information about SQL Agent job execution history.
 Much in the same way as the Job Activity Monitor, but with some additional information.
 Also, this script allows you to run it from T-SQL solutions.